LuciferUchiha/Palindrome/README.md

 ## About The Project

 This Class checks to see if a entered String or char array is a palindrome and returns a boolean.
-A palindrome is a wordwhich reads the same backward as forward, such as madam or the famous band ABBA.
-The Class contains to different algorithms, one being recursive.
+A palindrome is a word, sentence or number which reads the same backward as forward, such as madam, the famous band ABBA, the sentence "Do geese see God?" or the number 1234321.
+The Class contains two different algorithms, one being recursive.
 [Read more on Palindrome](https://en.wikipedia.org/wiki/Palindrome)

 ### Built With
 * [Java](https://www.java.com/en/)